tejasvaidhyadev/tejasvaidhyadev.github.io/_posts/2020-07-10-Hey-Albert.md

 ---
 title: First sight of albert, the land of Transformers
-tags: [GSoC 2020, ALBERT, TextAnalysis, Transformers ]
+tags: [GSoC 2020-Blog#4, ALBERT, TextAnalysis, Transformers ]
 style: fill
-color: light
+color: dark
-description: GSoC 2020-Blog#4 The blog is about present development of ALBERT model in TextAnlaysis.
+description: The blog is about present development of ALBERT model in TextAnlaysis.

 ---